 Want to see how these two iconic games compare against each other; follow us as we explore these games in detail:

 Main Differences Between Fallout 3 vs New Vegas

 The main differences between Fallout 3 and New Vegas are:

-- Fallout 3 features a fresh combat system and grand weapons, whereas New Vegas features a more satisfying and fun-filled combat system with multiple weapons and shields.
+- Fallout 3 features a fresh combat system and grand weapons, whereas New Vegas features a combat system taht refines the Fallout 3 formula and adds some mechanics too keep things fresh.